High School Enrichment (non-CCAP) Handbook for Students and Parents

 If a student is uncertain about their future college major or even college system they wish to attend, the IGETC-CSU GE pattern is often the safest option for completing GE requirements while in high school.

-The following is a list of suggested CSU and IGETC GE classes students could consider for selection that fulfill GE requirements for a degree (* indicates the course has a prerequisite):
+The following is a limited list of suggested IGETC GE classes students could consider for selection that fulfill GE requirements for a degree (* indicates the course has a prerequisite).
+A complete list of preapproved GE classes can be found on the HSE webpage:

 • AFRAM 1, Intro to African American Studies (11th grade or later)